Ockerse/RPS/README.md

 Set up Game Center in XCode project
 ----
 Go to **PROJECT>TARGETS>Signing & Capabilites**<br />
 Click the plus sign next to capabilities to add a new capability.
-In the prompt that pops up search for Game Center.
+In the prompt that pops up search for `Game Center`.
 When complete it should show up like below.

 Register your game with App Store Connect